Henry Miyatake: An Essay Results in Expulsion From School

 >> Register for the free Densho Digital Archive

-Densho presents a free screening of The Legacy of Heart Mountain, an award-winning documentary, on October 13th at 7:30 p.m., at the Theatre Off Jackson in Seattle's International District.
-Following the film will be a question and answer session with producers David Ono & Jeff MacIntyre.
+A free screening of The Legacy of Heart Mountain, a three-time Los Angeles Emmy-winning documentary, will be held on October 13th at 7:30 p.m., at the Theatre Off Jackson in Seattle's International District.
+Following the film will be a question and answer session with writer/producer David Ono, co-anchor for LA's ABC7 Eyewitness News & filmmaker/producer Jeff MacIntyre.
 The event is free of charge and no tickets are required, but please RSVP to [email protected].

 >> For more information

 From Densho's Blog: Garden of Stones and Historical Accuracy